Janssena/LuxTriangleAttention.jl/README.md

 - **Flexible Gating**: Support for gated attention and Gated Linear Units (GLU/SwiGLU).
 - **Lux Native**: Built on top of `Lux.jl` for modularity and performance.
 - **Performance Optimized**: Uses `Lux.batched_matmul` and fused kernels where possible.

+## Numerical Parity

+This package has undergone extensive numerical parity testing against reference Python implementations (AlphaFold2, AlphaFold3, and Boltz2).
+All layers are verified to produce consistent results with their Python counterparts across various precisions and input configurations.

 ## Installation